pavetheway91/tarbsd/README.md

 tarbsd self-update
 ```
 ## Other miscellaneous things ##
 * tarBSD lives in memory.
-If you need non-volatile storage, you need to have it in another storage medium.
+If you need non-volatile storage, you need to mount it.
 If you mount something in /usr (which is read-only), make a corressponding empty directory to tarbsd/usr, so it can be mounted.
 * Many executables might be missing, but libraries are mostly there.
 Vast majority of packages should just work.
 * tarBSD requires [tarfs](https://man.freebsd.org/cgi/man.cgi?tarfs(5)), which was introduced in 14.2.
 Older releases are not supported.
 * Builder will automatically add fstab line for following pseudo filesystems if the kernel module is present either through a feature or manual include: